 The scientific method, on the other hand, does not have a pre-ordained solution to paranormal problems.
 Ghost hunters like Joe Nickell are aiming neither to legitimate nor to debunk every ghost case they find.
 Instead, a paranormal investigator examines the evidence itself and then tries to find out where that evidence leads.
 In Joe Nickell's case, it has never led to an actual ghost.

-For more information on ghost hunting, ghosts and other paranormal phenomena, check out the links on the next page.
+For more information on ghost hunting, ghosts and other paranormal phenomena, check out the links below.

 Related HowStuffWorks Articles